 How Do I Get Started as a CASA volunteer?

 Not ready to be a volunteer advocate?
 No problem, stay connected by signing up for our newsletter.
-We'll be here when you're ready.
+We'll be here when you are.